Giswater/giswater_qgis_plugin/giswater_admin/README.md

 python3 -m giswater_admin status --config /path/conn.yaml
 ```

-**`--check`:** many subcommands only print the plan or SQL and do not write to the database. `init-db --check` does not require a connection.
+**`--check`:** many subcommands only print the plan or SQL and do not write to the database. `db init --check` does not require a connection.

 ---